 Team owner Walter Brown personally chose Celtics over Whirlwinds, Olympians, and Unicorns (yes, Unicorns) as the nickname for Boston's Basketball Association of America team in 1946.
 Despite the warnings of one of his publicity staffers, who told Brown, "No team with an Irish name has ever won a damned thing in Boston," Brown liked the winning tradition of the nickname; the New York Celtics were a successful franchise during the 1920s.

 According to the Chicago Bulls Encyclopedia, team owner Richard Klein was brainstorming nicknames for his new franchise in 1966 and wanted a name that portrayed Chicago's status as the meat capital of the world.
+Another theory is that Klein admired the strength and toughness of bulls.
 Klein was considering Matadors and Toreadors when his young son exclaimed, "Dad, that's a bunch of bull!"
 The rest is somewhat dubious history.

 Fans voted Cavaliers the team nickname in 1970 in a poll conducted by the Cleveland Plain-Dealer.
 The other finalists included Jays, Foresters, Towers, and Presidents.
 The Presidents nickname was presumably an allusion to the fact that seven former U.S. Presidents were born in Ohio, second only to Virginia.
 Jerry Tomko, who suggested Cavaliers in the contest, wrote, "Cavaliers represent a group of daring fearless men, whose life pact was never surrender, no matter what the odds."
-(Tomko's son, Brett, has been a big league pitcher since 1997.)
+(Tomko's son, Brett, went on to become a Major League pitcher.)

 A Dallas radio station sponsored a name-the-team contest and recommended the finalists to team owner Donald Carter, who ultimately chose Mavericks over Wranglers and Express.
 The 41 fans who suggested Mavericks each won a pair of tickets to the season opener and one of those fans, Carla Springer, won a drawing for season tickets.
 Springer, a freelance writer, said the nickname "represents the independent, flamboyant style of the Dallas people."
 That's certainly an apt description for current team owner Mark Cuban.

 Denver's ABA team was originally known as the Rockets.
 When the team was preparing to move to the NBA in 1974, they needed a new nickname, as Rockets was already claimed by the franchise in Houston.
-Nuggets, an allusion to the city's mining tradition and the Colorado Gold Rush during the late 1850s, was chosen via a name-the-team contest.
+Nuggets, an allusion to the city's mining tradition and the Colorado Gold Rush during the late 1850s and early 1860s, was chosen via a name-the-team contest.

 Golden State Warriors

-The Philadelphia Warriors won the championship in the inaugural 1946-47 season of the Basketball Association of America.
+The Philadelphia Warriors, named after the 1920s team that played in the American Basketball League, won the championship in the inaugural 1946-47 season of the Basketball Association of America.
 The Warriors moved from Philadelphia to San Francisco after the 1961-62 season and retained their nickname.
 When the team relocated across the Bay to Oakland in 1971, they were renamed the Golden State Warriors.

 According to Michael Leo Donovan's book on team nicknames, Yankees to Fighting Irish: What's Behind Your Favorite Team's Name, the Pacers' nickname was decided upon in 1967 by the team's original investors, including attorney Richard Tinkham.
 The nickname is a reference to Indiana's rich harness and auto racing history.
 Pacing describes one of the main gaits for harness racing, while pace cars are used for auto races, such as the Indianapolis 500.

 When the NBA's Buffalo Braves moved to San Diego in 1978, the owners wanted to rebrand the team with a new nickname.
 They settled on Clippers, a popular type of ship during the 19th century.
-San Diego had been home to the Conquistadors and the Sails of the ABA during the 1970s.
+San Diego had been home to the Conquistadors/Sails of the ABA during the 1970s.
 Donald Sterling bought the Clippers during the 1981-82 season and relocated them to his native Los Angeles in 1984.
 He lost all respect in San Diego but kept the Clippers name.